bobstaypolo/bobstaypolo.github.io/_posts/2025-05-03-How-does-moving-the-mouse-move-the-cursor.md

 date: 2026-05-03
 ---

-My ultimate aim is to make a series of explanations of how computers do various things and in doing so naturally motivate teaching the various parts and concepts needed to understand computers.
-Kind of like teaching many real sentences of a language and explaining grammar and vocab.
+My ultimate aim here is to make a series of explanations of how computers do various things and in doing so naturally motivate teaching the various parts and concepts needed to understand computers.
+Kind of like teaching many real sentences of a language and explaining grammar and vocab using these concrete sentences.

 [gif of a hand moving a mouse side by side with the cursor moving on a display on the right] Right, simple enough question.